emuro/borrador/README.md

 #### suppl_work__extra

-- gene_growth_simulator.f: example of simulator of gene growth by a multiplicative stochastic factor.
+- gene_growth_simulator.f: example of simulator of gene growth using a multiplicative stochastic factor.

 <!---
 - [merged_taylorLaw.ipynb](https://github.com/emuro/borrador/blob/main/main_work/suppl_work__extra/merged_taylorLaw.ipynb).
 The observed Taylor law in the merged set for the different species for which we have records in both proteins and protein coding genes (variance vs mean in $log_{10}$ representation).
 This is an extension of Fig. 2.